PubInv/rapid-e-coli/README.md

 This paper claims to have reduced the time to approximate seven hours:
 [https://onlinelibrary.wiley.com/doi/full/10.1046/j.1472-765x.2000.00683.x](https://onlinelibrary.wiley.com/doi/full/10.1046/j.1472-765x.2000.00683.x)

-This method gets it down to 45 minutes using an lumimometer.
+This method gets it down to 45 minutes using an luminometer.
 However, it requires between 100 and 1000 cells, so it is not clear how rapidly this could be applied in the field:
 [https://ieeexplore.ieee.org/abstract/document/1037094](https://ieeexplore.ieee.org/abstract/document/1037094)

 ## Rapid coliform presence/absence test

-One of the means of determining drinking water safety is to perform a coliform presene/absence test such as those made by [Hach](https://www.hach.com/presence-absence-test-pk-12/product-downloads?id=7640249610) or [IDEXX](https://www.idexx.com/en/water/water-products-services/colilert/).
+One of the means of determining drinking water safety is to perform a coliform presence/absence test such as those made by [Hach](https://www.hach.com/presence-absence-test-pk-12/product-downloads?id=7640249610) or [IDEXX](https://www.idexx.com/en/water/water-products-services/colilert/).